fedora-infra/nuancier/doc/configuration.rst

 The admin group
 ----------------

-Nuancier-lite relies on a group of administrator to create new elections, open or close them for voting and open or close the publication of the results and (re)generate the cache.
+Nuancier relies on a group of administrator to create new elections, open or close them for voting and open or close the publication of the results and (re)generate the cache.
-The ``ADMIN_GROUP`` field in the configuration file refers to the `FAS <https://admin.fedoraproject.org/accounts>`_ group that manages this nuancier-lite instance.
+The ``ADMIN_GROUP`` field in the configuration file refers to the `FAS <https://admin.fedoraproject.org/accounts>`_ group that manages this nuancier instance.

-See :doc:`usage` for details explanations on the different administration layer of nuancier-lite.
+See :doc:`usage` for details explanations on the different administration layer of nuancier.

 .. note:: Several groups of administrators can be set using either () or [].